-You can search through all active libraries for any global symbol by placing the cursor on the name of the symbol and pressing CTRL+F1.
+You can search through all active libraries for any global symbol by placing the cursor on the symbol name and pressing CTRL+F1.

 GAUSS searches through all active libraries for the file that the symbol is defined in.
 If found, the file containing the source code is opened in an edit window.
-If the file contains > symbol_name at the beginning of a line of commented code, the cursor will be placed at the beginning of that line.
-If not found, the cursor will be placed at the beginning of the file.
+If the file contains the code string "> symbol_name" (without quotes) at the beginning of a line of commented code, the cursor will be placed at the beginning of that line.
+If the string is not found in the file, the cursor will be placed at the beginning of the file.